tools-for-credible-digital-twins/embc23/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tools for credible modelling of digital twins
+Tools for implementing the virtual human twin
 =============================================

 This is a Sphinx placeholder index page for the EMBC'23 workshop docs.